-Sunbeam Steam Master Series 2
+Sunbeam Steam Primary Series 2

 Sunbeam products can vary from incredibly simple to tons of unnecessary bells and whistles.
-This particular iron in their Steam Master second series that we tried out looks like the latter, but ended up being easier to operate than it looks.
+This particular iron in their Steam Primary second series that we tried out looks like the latter, but ended up being easier to operate than it looks.

 The best feature is the cord tuck button at the base so that you don’t have to worry about accidentally molten cords while cooling, or storage-related calamities.
 Since the entire back of the iron under the handle is fairly translucent, the fill gauge is easy to read.